minh-p/personal-website/README.md

 Second attempt at a good portfolio.

 ## Currently working on:
-Make navigation bar stick on every section.
+Make navigation buttons work with the existing sections.

 ## Dones:
 About/Introduction section.
+Make navigation bar stick on every section.